bhklab/eacon_cnv_pipeline/README.md

-# Cytoscan HD CNV Analysis Pipeline
+# Easy Copy Number Analysis (EaCoN) Pipeline

 This pipeline has been adapted from https://github.com/gustaveroussy/EaCoN.
 It leverages the `EaCoN` R package to conduct preprocessing and normalization, segmentation and copy number estimation from raw Cytoscan HD .CEL files.
-The `EaCoN` package also supports copy number estimation from Oncoscan, SNP6 arrays as well as WES data, but these features have not yet been implemented.
+The `EaCoN` package also supports copy number estimation from Oncoscan, SNP6 arrays as well as WES data, however, the current pipeline has only implemented support for Cytoscan and Oncoscan based arrays.

 ## Snakemake